 When apprentices successfully complete their apprenticeship program, they graduate to certified journeymen.
 The Alberta Journeyman Certificate proves to themselves and to any future employer that they meet Alberta's high industry standards.

-There are 50 approximately apprenticeable trades in Alberta (See Trades & Occupations)
+There are approximately 50 apprenticeship trades in Alberta (See Trades & Occupations)

 Who can enter an apprenticeship program?